jruizgit/rules/docs/js/reference.md

 ## Basics
 ### Rules
 A rule is the basic building block of the framework.
 The rule antecendent defines the conditions that need to be satisfied to execute the rule consequent (action).
-The 'test' rule in this example illustrates this simple concept.
+By convention `m` represents the data to be evaluated by a given rule.

 * `whenAll` and `whenAny` label the antecendent definition of a rule
 * `run` and `runAsync` label the consequent definition of a rule